 - Okra - Fresh medium sized okra is the best.
 But you can use frozen okra too.
 Middle eastern stores sell frozen baby okra which is very popular.
 When buying okra, choose tender and smooth green pods without dried ends or brown spots.
 Avoid over mature, fibrous or large pods.

-- Split Yellow Peas (Chana Dal) - This is a unique ingredient I use for this stew recipe.
+- Yellow Split Peas - This is a unique ingredient I use for this stew recipe.
 And it enhances the texture, flavor, appearance and consistency.

 - Tomatoes - Choose a juicy variety.
 You can also substitute it with canned crushed tomatoes.

 - Other Ingredients - Onions, Garlic, Spices, Cilantro, Chili Peppers (optional), Olive Oil, Salt and Pepper.

 How to Make It